 These include reverb, chorus, flanger, delay, tremolo, and more, making the 20 perfect for beginner players.
 The quality of the effects is at a high level, and newbies can get properly acquainted with the powers of guitar effects through a single knob.

 But even without the effects, the amp has all the power and sound quality you need from a good practice amp.
-Additionally, the price is very affordable and can go as low as $100 if you find the right retailer, making this the best Fender amplifier for the money.
+Additionally, the price is very affordable, making this the best Fender amplifier for the money.

 Fender Rumble Bass Combo 200